Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-We can decompose any algorithm solving \pall in two parts: first set the offsets of the forward routes and then knowing this information set the offset of the backward routes or equivalently the waiting times.
+We may decompose an algorithm solving \pall on a star-routed network into two parts: first, set all the offsets of routes so that there is no collision in $c_1$ and then, knowing this information, find waiting times so that there is no collision in $c_2$ while respecting the deadlines.

-First, in order to minimize the period needed to send the messages of the forward route, we set the offsets of the forward routes so that all messages have no collisions on the central arc and such that there are no free slots between the end of a message on the central arc and the beginning of the next one.
-The offsets of the forward routes are then defined by the order of the messages through the central arc.
-We propose to study the following orders. \begin{itemize}
+First, we give several heuristics to choose the offsets, which are experimentally evaluated in Section~\ref{sec:resultsPALL}.
+For the first two heuristics, we need to define the margin.
+The \textbf{margin} of a route $r$ in a routed network $N$, with a deadline function $d$, is $ d(r) - \lambda(r)$.
+The margin is a bound on the waiting time of a route in a valid assignment.

+For all presented algorithms, we assume that the star-routed network is given in its canonical form.
+We send the datagrams through $c_1$ in a compact way (no gap between datagrams).
+It means that for $n$ routes, denoted by $r_0, \dots, r_{n-1}$, the offsets are $o_i = \sigma(i) \times \tau$, for some permutation $\sigma \in \Sigma_n$.
+We consider the following orders $\sigma$:

-\item Longest-Shortest on Routes (LSR): Decreasing order on the length of the routes. \item Shortest-Longest on Routes (SLR): Increasing order on the length of the routes. \item Longest-Shortest on last Arc (LSA): Decreasing order on the length of the arcs $(c_t,t_i)$. \item Shortest-Longest on last Arc (SLA): Increasing order on the length of the arcs $(c_t,t_i)$.
-This sending order yields a $(P,\tau)$ periodic assignment in which all the $w_i = 0$, if the period is large enough (see proposition \ref{prop:SL}). \item Random: A random order of the routes (RO). \end{itemize}
+\begin{itemize} \item Decreasing Margin (DM): Decreasing order on the margin of the routes. \item Increasing Margin (IM): Increasing order on the margin of the routes. \item Decreasing Arc Weight (DA): Decreasing order on the weight of the arcs $(c_1,c_2)$. \item Increasing Arc Weight (IA): Increasing order on the weight of the arcs $(c_1,c_2)$.
+This sending order yields a $(P,\tau)$ assignment in which the waiting times are zero if the period is large enough (see Proposition \ref{prop:SL}). \end{itemize}

-We also study another way to fix the offsets of the forward routes.
-Instead of packing all messages so that they follow each other in the central arc, we allow time between them.
-The order of the message is random and we consider two variations.
-Either the time between two messages on the central arc is random and we call this policy Random Order and Random Spacing (RORS) or the space between two consecutive messages is always the same and we call this policy Random Order and Balanced Spacing (ROBS).
+Alternatively, we propose to fix the offsets of the routes according to some random order.
+If we pack the datagrams as previously, we call Random Order (RO), the heuristic of choosing an order uniformly at random.
+We may also allow some time between two consecutive datagrams in $c_1$.
+The order of the routes in $c_1$ is still random, and we consider two variations.
+Either the time between two datagrams in $c_1$ is random, and we call this heuristic Random Order and Random Spacing (RORS) or the time between two consecutive datagrams is always the same, and we call this heuristic Random Order and Balanced Spacing (ROBS).

+We call \textbf{W}aiting \textbf{T}ime \textbf{A}ssignment or \wta the problem \pall where the offsets of the routes are also given as input.
+A solution to \wta is a valid assignment such that the offsets coincide with those given in the instance.